 Medical Waste Transporters

 California adopted statutes into the CA Health and Safety Code (HSC) affecting medical waste transporters in October 1993.
 Only medical waste transporters listed with CDPH are allowed to transport medical waste.
 All medical waste transporters must carry paperwork issued by CDPH in each vehicle while transporting medical waste.
-To ensure you submit the necessary information please review Form CDPH 8660 - Medical Waste Transporter Checklist.
+To ensure you submit the necessary information please review Form CDPH 8660 - Medical Waste Transporter Checklist (PDF)

 HSC Section 118025 requires that all medical waste shall be hauled by a registered hazardous waste hauler.